Check also this special article: Conventional (Vertical Cooker) Vs. Traditional Grill…

-Kamados, which originated from the Far East, are the oldest brand that in fact, date back thousands of years.
+Kamados, which originated from the Far East, is the oldest brand that in fact, dates back thousands of years.
 Throughout the Vietnam War, American soldiers commonly utilized the Kamado cooking method and brought it back with them to the U.S.

 Kamados became very popular in the late 1970s and are still popular today.
-At the moment, they are considered as an outdoor cooking appliance that many enjoy to use.
+At the moment, they are considered as an outdoor cooking appliance that many enjoy using.

 Japan is one of the countries that have enjoyed using Kamados for centuries.
 Their egg shape is very distinct.
 Many people make a mistake when trying to determine the origin of the name of this popular grill.
 Some say it comes from the word “commando” while others have connected it to the famous Komodo dragons.
 It turns out, Kamado is simply the Japanese word for this style of ceramic grills.

 Compare Kamado Joe to Big Green Egg

 Should you choose Kamado Joe or Big Green Egg?
 Well, to determine this, we will make a comparison between both.
 First we look at the similarities between them.

 When it comes to comparing the Kamado Joe and Big Green Egg, there are some definite similarities between them.
 They include;

 - Both are made out of high fire ceramics and glazed, which comes backed by a lifetime warranty.
 Typically, the Kamado Joe KJ23RH 18”, provides the best warranty.